verifalia/verifalia-csharp-sdk/README.md

 #### Avoid waiting

-In certain scenarios (in a microservice architecture, for example), however, it may preferable to avoid waiting for a job completion and ask the Verifalia API, instead, to just queue it: in that case, the library would just return the job overview (and not its verification results) and it will be necessary to retrieve the verification results using the `GetAsync()` method.
+In certain scenarios (in a microservice architecture, for example), however, it may be preferable to avoid waiting for a job completion and ask the Verifalia API, instead, to just queue it: in that case, the library would just return the job overview (and not its verification results) and it will be necessary to retrieve the verification results using the `GetAsync()` method.